lunanfoldomics/evoscope/README.md

 > Can a minimal multicellular system generate a biologically interpretable **mesoscopic level of organization** linking intracellular regulatory programs to transient colony-level structure?

 The simulation represents cells as agents on a **toroidal hexagonal lattice** coupled to a shared nutrient field.
+Each cell carries a compact internal regulatory program that biases its local behavior and long-term identity.

 ## What Evoscope simulates